-Stewart is a mixed-media studio and public artist whose work ranges from paper arts and three-dimensional assemblages to sculptural ceramics and large-scale installations.
+Stewart is a mixed- media studio and public artist whose work ranges from paper arts to three-dimensional assemblages, installations and sculpture.
 His work is influenced by his curiosity of the built and natural environment and the structure and mechanics of those environments.
-The work he produces is reflective of his knowledge and experience composing a variety of materials into a single product or an installation - adding layers of purpose, meaning and intrigue.
+The work he produces is reflective of his knowledge and experience melding craft with technology.
+He composes variety of materials, applications and techniques - adding layers of purpose, meaning and intrigue.

-"When I create or design something, I find the project's concept will dictate what my material composition will be."
+"When I create or design something, the project’s concept dictates what my material composition will likely be."

-Stewart received his BFA in Design from Cornish College in Seattle.
-He is a ceramics instructor in an after-school program formerly at Island Park Elementary on Mercer Island.
-He has completed residencies at Island Park Elementary and at the Wing Luke Museum's summer YouthCan program.
+He received his BFA in Design from Cornish College in Seattle.
+His experience includes directing and teaching in after-school clay programs, mentorship in youth art activities and in the Wing Luke Museum's youth program.
 His public art installations include an Asian-American monument at Bernalillo County Courthouse in Albuquerque, the Sammamish Park and Ride for King County Metro and the Wing Luke Museum's Community Hall.

 Stewart was born in the Territory of Hawaii to 2nd and 3rd generation parents.
 His grandparents arrived in Hawaii before statehood during the Exclusion Act period and the Big 5's (a major political and economic power in early Hawaii) influence on Hawaii's government and economy.
 His grandparents, immigrating to Hawaii, were seeking their own Gold Mountain, but their future in the Islands depended on government decisions when Hawaii was still a territory manipulated by the Big 5.
 His great grand uncle was one of the Big 5's contracted sugar plantation laborers, and his grandfather was a vegetable peddler who eventually opened a restaurant in Honolulu to provide for the Chinese community.